sandialabs/Gulliver/docs/General-Operations.md

 result: 2A 00
 ```

-Not that the final `00` value was not removed as we were only trimming most significant zero values.
+Not that the final `0x00` value was not removed as we were only trimming most significant zero values.

 #### Little Endian

-To trim a little endian byte array use
+To trim all `0x00` bytes starting at the end of the byte array

 ```c#
 public static byte[] ByteArrayUtils.TrimLittleEndianLeadingZeroBytes(this byte[] input)